kshitizShri929/Jenkins/mydocument.md

 Feb 21 17:04:42 shrikant jenkins[134594]: 2024-02-21 11:34:42.793+0000 [id=61]        INFO        h.m.DownloadService$Downloadable#load: Obtained the updated data file for hud>
 Feb 21 17:04:42 shrikant jenkins[134594]: 2024-02-21 11:34:42.794+0000 [id=61]        INFO        hudson.util.Retrier#start: Performed the action check updates server successfully
 ```
+systemctl: this command is used to control and query the state of the systemd system and service manager.

+status: This is an argument or sub-command for systemctl.
+When used with 'systemctl' It displays the current status and some additional information about a specified service.

+jenkins: This is the name of the service you are checking the status for.

 ## Access Jenkins

 Now you can access the Jenkins web interface by opening a web browser and navigating to http:localhost:8080 and open Jenkins with password which created when you are installing Jenkins.